Updated: 8/16/2023 | Las Vegas Travel Guide

 #8 Visit a Strip Club

 If this is your thing, you should visit a strip club!
-We have been to Sapphire, Spearmint Rhino, and Olympic Gardens and love them all.
+We have been to Crazy Horse, Sapphire, Spearmint Rhino, and Peppermint Hippo (formerly the Olympic Garden) and love them all!

 #9 Go Shopping